jpmono416/df-challenge-3-copy/docs/definition-of-done.md

 ## User story 7
 _As a user, I want to use a console application, so that I can interact with the address book from my computer_

+- [x] Should get the correct command
+- [x] Should get the correct contact details
+- [x] Should get the correct contact ID
+- [x] Should get the correct delete confirmation
+- [x] Should only accept yes/no for delete all
-- [ ] Should display a menu with the available options
+- [x] Should print the contacts correctly
-- [ ] Should display each attribute when printing a contact
+- [x] Should print a contact correctly
-- [ ] Should validate the input for each option (only numbers within the range)
+- [x] Should print an error message correctly
+- [x] Should print the help message correctly
+- [x] Should print a message correctly

 ---